Skip to main content

 Understanding Dictionaries

 In a Casper network, you can now store sets of data under Keys.
 Previously, URefs were the exclusive means by which users could store data in global state.
-To maintain persistent access to these URefs, they would have to be stored within an Account or Contract context.
+To maintain persistent access to these URefs, they would have to be stored within an addressable entity's context.
 In the case of Contracts, sustained and continuous use of URefs would result in the expansion of the associated NamedKeys structures.

 Individual value changes to data stored within the NamedKeys would require deserializing the entire NamedKeys data structure, increasing gas costs over time and thus having a negative impact.
 Additionally, users storing large subsets of mapped data structures would face the same deep copy problem where minor or single updates required the complete deserialization of the map structure, also leading to increased gas costs.